Hidetoshi Mitsusada

-Hidetoshi Mitsusada (光貞秀俊, Mitsusada Hidetoshi) is a former racing driver and current motorsport announcer from Japan.
+Hidetoshi Mitsusada (光貞秀俊, Mitsusada Hidetoshi) is a Japanese former racing driver and current motorsport announcer.
+He competed in Formula Nippon and JGTC in the late 1990s and early 2000s, and was test driver for Benetton in Formula One.
 He currently serves as a commentator for Super GT on J Sports, partnering lead announcer Sascha Boeckle on its live broadcasts.

 Career

 Mitsusada began competing in Japanese Formula Three in 1991 with Now Motor Sports and secured a podium in his first season with the team.
 By 1993, he continued to race with the team and won his first race, along with a further four podium finishes.
 He finished 4th in the championship, and represented the team at the 1993 Macau Grand Prix.
 In 1994, he graduated to Formula Nippon and drove for DOME.
 In 1995, he continued racing in Formula Nippon now for Team 5Zigen, and also raced for Toyota Team Cerumo in the Japanese Touring Car Championship.
-In that series he secured 57 points and 2 podium finishes driving their Toyota Corona.
+In that series he secured 57 points and two podium finishes driving their Toyota Corona.
 In 1996, Mitsusada made his debut at the 24 Hours of Le Mans, racing for Team SARD Toyota Co Ltd in their Toyota Supra.
 He also raced for the first time in Super GT with the Toyota Castrol Team, having close battles with the Lark McLaren F1.
-A return to Formula Nippon in the same year followed, again with Team 5Zigen, however over the 10 races he scored no points.
-For 1997, he switched to Cosmo Team Cerumo and saw greater success with three podium finishes and 4th place in the championship.
+A return to Formula Nippon in the same year followed, again with Team 5Zigen, however, over the ten races he scored no points.
+For 1997, he switched to Cosmo Team Cerumo and saw greater success with three podium finishes and fourth place in the championship.